Skip to main content

 2.1 The rights of the data subject

-Under the UK GDPR any individual (known legally as the data subject) that the Local Authority holds information about is legally entitled to access the information held about them (known legally as the right of access) unless an exemption to do so applies (see below).
+Under the Data Protection Act 2018, any individual that the Local Authority holds information about (the ‘data subject’) is legally entitled to access the information held about them (known legally as the right of access).
+This includes both paper/hard copy information and information held electronically.

 2.2 If the person lacks capacity